 Jenny’s first single release of 2021, “Coming Back For Me”, was another collaboration with producer Andy Seltzer.
 Released in January of 2021, “Coming Back For Me” caught the attention of legendary radio voice and programmer Bruce Warren and has spun on XPN and NPR’s World Café.
 2021 also saw Jenny’s music placed on several Spotify editorial playlists including Fresh Finds, Indie All Stars and New Music Friday which collectively have well over 1 million followers.

-Last year Jenny released “I Never Thought That You Were Listening”, a four song EP, that landed features on Spin Magazine and Relix.
+In 2021 Jenny released “I Never Thought That You Were Listening”, a four song EP, that landed features on Spin Magazine and Relix.
 Not only did she have three songs charting on top 40 radio but she has also amassed over 1 million streams on Spotify.

 "Delving into her exploration of what it truly means to be human, Kern’s catalog showcases her unwavering ability and her simply impeccable talent for bringing anecdotal fables to life". - Atwood Magazine